Can Chris Carson get through a whole season healthy? He and the Seahawks are banking on it.

 What did he think of it?

 “Kind of what everybody thought about it,’’ Carson said.
-“I thought it was a (B.S.) play.”
+“I thought it was a bullshit-ass play.”

 Carson took some solace that Hill apologized.